-The Federal Ministry of Transport, Building and Urban Development has set up a Freight Transport and Logistics Action Plan5.
-This Plan includes conducting field tests with longer trains as one measure to enhance the efficiency of transport.
-The measure refers to the described activities of DB AG.
+The Federal Ministry of Transport, Building and Urban Development has set up a Freight Transport Master Plan.
+This Plan shows the future concept including long and very long trains.

 Hungary

 The train length permitted for the lines are different depending generally on the length of the shortest station on the route.